lucklegend/hmes/README.md

     ##### B. Migrating from Existing Installation #####

-    - Create and import the database (ulimsaccounting, ulimscashiering, ulimslab, ulimsportal, phaddress) you obtained from the Pre-Installation instruction.
+    - Create and import the database (limsaccounting, limscashiering, limslab, limsportal, phaddress) you obtained from the Pre-Installation instruction.

-    - Check the structure of the `imslab.request` table.
+    - Check the structure of the `limslab.request` table.
 The datatype for field `requestDate` should be 'date' and there should be a field `create_time` with a 'TIMESTAMP' datatype.

     - If not, execute the following sql commands separately.
         ```
         ALTER TABLE `request` CHANGE `requestDate` `requestDate` DATE NOT NULL
         ALTER TABLE `request` ADD `create_time` TIMESTAMP
-        UPDATE `ulimslab`.`request` SET `create_time` = `requestDate`
+        UPDATE `limslab`.`request` SET `create_time` = `requestDate`
         ALTER TABLE `request` CHANGE `create_time` `create_time` TIMESTAMP NOT NULL
         ALTER TABLE `request` CHANGE `create_time` `create_time` TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP
         ```